 It begins in a dance hall, dark and noisy, with dancers packed so closely that elbows and feet collide.
 On this island, the dancing begins when the pubs close at ten, and ends at midnight when Sunday begins.
-Two girls are dancing with two young men.
-I am of the girls, out on a late pass from the school where we board.
+My friend Abby* and I are dancing with two young men.
+We are out on a late pass from the school where we board.
 This dance hall used to be off-bounds because of its poor reputation but lately it has cleaned up its act and the matron has relented.
 My dance partner is Pete*, a guy I dated for a few weeks.
 We broke up, but it seems he might be interested again.
 I feel hopeful, excited.

-Someone bumps into me, and then moves on.
+Someone bumps into me.
 Just another dancer – or so I think – but he is dragging my friend away.
 It is someone she went out with a few years ago, and that did not end well.
 Pete doesn’t like it either.
 He says, “Hey!
 Have some manners.
 Leave her alone.
-She’s already dancing with someone.”
+She’s dancing with someone.”

 The reply is a fist in his face.

-Within minutes we are all outside the dance hall, having been ordered out by bouncers.
-I am shivering with cold, fear and confusion, barely aware of what is going on around me.
+Within minutes the bouncers order us all all outside.
+I am shivering with cold, fear and confusion, barely aware of what is going on.
 Pete hisses that he isn’t impressed with company I keep.
 “I thought you were a nice girl.”

-It is the last time I will ever see Pete.
+It is the last time I ever see Pete.